x

 Bordeaux 2017 - A year of contrast

-Life isn’t fair and neither is nature.
-As the earth gets warmer, flowering gets earlier, and the risk of frost damage becomes greater.
-Not many winemakers can recall the frosts of 1991 first hand, but their legacy is still haunting.
-When the meteorologists predicted a cold blast on the nights of the 27th and 28th of April, there was a genuine sense of panic.
-Most with the means deployed bougies, wind turbines, helicopters, lit hay, took whatever measures they could - the rest left it to chance.
+Life is not fair and neither is nature.
+As the earth warms, flowering becomes earlier and the risk of frost damage increases.
+Few winemakers remember the frosts of 1991, but their legacy is still haunting.
+When meteorologists predicted a cold blast on the nights of April 27 and 28, there was a real sense of panic.
+Most with the means deployed, candles, wind turbines, helicopters, lit hay, took all the measures they could - the others left it to chance.

-Those situated on low lying vineyards in St Emilion or further away from the Gironde estuary in the Medoc had no natural protection.
-Here the mercury dipped below the critical level and frost damage was devastating.
-In places the whole crop was lost.
-Vignerons had to wait patiently and hope for a second generation bud.
-In most cases the second generation was futile.
+Those located on low altitude vineyards in St Emilion or further away from the Gironde estuary in the Médoc had no natural protection.
+Here the mercury fell below the critical level and the damage from the frost was devastating.
+In places, the entire harvest was lost.
+Winegrowers had to wait patiently and hope for a second generation bud.
+In most cases, the second generation was futile.

 Close